SHTheSuper/CodeClub/README.md

 CodeClub
 ========

-Something I made to teach people C.
+Something I made to teach people C. This branch gets into the misery that is threaded programming.